mysteriumnetwork/documentation/content/node-runners/setup/docker.md

 - Docker Desktop for Windows/Mac can’t route traffic to Linux containers.
 - The docker (Linux) bridge network is not reachable from the Windows/Mac hosts.

-In the previous Docker implementations it was mandatory to set up a Port forwarding so that ports exposed from Linux are forwarded to the host.
-Another requirement was to map the necessary custom port(s) from router to your local machine: [YOUR_PUBLIC_IP]:PORT to -> [YOUR_LOCAL_NETWORK_IP]:PORT so it become publicly exposed via router.
-This all was needed to override certain limitations and make it usable.
+In previous Docker implementations, it was mandatory to set up Port forwarding so that ports exposed from Linux are forwarded to the host.
+Another requirement was to map the necessary custom port(s) from the router to your local machine: [YOURPUBLICIP]:PORT to -> [YOURLOCALNETWORK_IP]:PORT so it becomes publicly exposed via the router.
+This was necessary to override certain limitations and make it usable.

 ### Solution

-Mysterium team made a workaround to bypass a recognized problem and known limitations and implemented a STUN (Simple Traversal of UDP over NAT or Session Traversal Utilities for NAT) servers to automatically determine the IP address and correct port(s) allocated to it by a NAT.
-It helped us to minimize the efforts needed and make it as simple as possible for Windows & Mac users.
+The Mysterium team created a workaround to bypass these recognized problems and known limitations, implementing a STUN (Simple Traversal of UDP over NAT or Session Traversal Utilities for NAT) server to automatically determine the IP address and correct port(s) allocated to it by a NAT.
+This helped minimze the effort required, simplifying the process as much as possible for Windows & Mac users.

 ### Installation